What is the connection between ADPP Angola, its director Rikke Viholm and the Teachers Group’s massive worldwide network of offshore accounts?

 Viholm is extremely close to the group’s inner circle (the ‘TG Economy’).
 And, beyond Angola, she has held numerous positions in the TG organisational structure, trusted to carry out whatever orders she is given.

-As a result, both she and ADPP Angola are very closely associated with TG’s darkest secrets, which have led to police investigations, prosecutions, and wanted notices by Interpol.
+As a result, both she and ADPP Angola are very closely associated with TG’s darkest secrets, which have led to police investigations, prosecutions, and Interpol ‘Red Notice’ listings for wanted persons.
 And she has been the director of several offshore companies:

 - The Humanitarian Fund: In January 1987, as a young ‘Tvind Teacher’, Viholm was one of two founders of a new TG communal fund, the Humanitarian Fund (HF – Danish: Fonden Humanitære).